SmishingNot Even Your Phone Is Safe from Fraudsters!

 • Slow down: Stop and consider urgent account updates and limited-time offers.
 Is it really important to act in that moment?
 Does the threat make sense?

 The threat from smishing continues to grow, and that probably won’t change.
 But, there is no better tool to use against smishing than education.
-You need to teaching yourself, as well as your employees, to identify, report, and negate smishing threats.
+You need to teach yourself, as well as your employees, to identify, report, and negate smishing threats.

 Of course, there’s a lot more to fraud prevention than identifying smishing attacks.
 True fraud prevention and risk mitigation require a more comprehensive approach.
 If you’d like to know more, contact Chargebacks911® today.